Manage and Monitor Queries

 +

-System keyspaces provide various monitoring details and statistics about individual queries and query service.
-When running on a cluster with multiple query nodes, stats about all queries on all query nodes are collected in these system keyspaces.
+System keyspaces provide various monitoring details and statistics about individual queries and the Query service.
+When running on a cluster with multiple query nodes, stats about all queries on all query nodes are collected in the Query management and monitoring system keyspaces.

 For example, this can help identify:

-• The top 10 slow or fast queries running on a particular query engine or the cluster.
+• The top 10 slow or fast queries running on a particular query node or the cluster.

 • Resource usage statistics of the query service, or resources used for a particular query.